 Trump says he doesn't like TPP deal for US, citing restrictions

-President Trump tweeted late Tuesday against the United States rejoining the Trans-Pacific Partnership agreement after recently asking trade officials to explore the deal he pulled out of during his first days in office.
+President Donald Trump tweeted late Tuesday against the United States rejoining the Trans-Pacific Partnership after recently asking trade officials to reexamine the deal he pulled out of during his first days in office.

 The tweet comes as Trump is meeting with Japanese Prime Minister Shinzo Abe in Mar-a-Lago, where the two are expected to talk about trade issues.
-Abe was a strong advocate of the TPP, which was backed by the Obama administration,
+Abe was a strong advocate of the TPP, which was backed by the Obama administration.

 “While Japan and South Korea would like us to go back into TPP, I don’t like the deal for the United States,” Trump tweeted.
 “Too many contingencies and no way to get out if it doesn’t work.
 Bilateral deals are far more efficient, profitable and better for OUR workers.
 Look how bad WTO is to U.S.”

-The World Trade Organization is comprised of 164 countries and deals with global rules of trade between nations.
+The World Trade Organization is composed of 164 countries and deals with global rules of trade between nations.

-The tweet did not specifically say the U.S. was not interested in the deal, and Trump is expected to play golf with Abe on Wednesday.
+Trump did not specifically say the U.S. was not interested in the deal.
+The president is scheduled to play golf with Abe on Wednesday.

-Larry Kudlow, the White House economic adviser, earlier downplayed the possibility of the U.S. rejoining.
+Larry Kudlow, the White House economic adviser, earlier downplayed the possibility of the U.S. rejoining the pact.

-"On the American side at the moment, it’s more of a thought than a policy,” Kudlow said, according to The Hill.
+"On the American side at the moment, it’s more of a thought than a policy,” Kudlow said, according to the Hill.
 He went on that “it has to be in U.S. interest for us to take another look and actually go into it.
 The president believes it is not presently in U.S. interest to sign it.”

-Trump’s request to take another look at the TPP comes as he faces pressure from farm-state Republicans anxious that his protectionist trade policies could spiral into a trade war with China that would hit rural America.
+Trump’s request to take another look at the TPP comes as he faces pressure from farm-state Republicans anxious that his protectionist trade policies could spiral into a trade war with China that would hurt rural America.

 Trump spent the 2016 presidential campaign ripping into the multi-national pact, saying he could get a better deal for U.S. businesses by negotiating one-on-one with countries in the Pacific Rim.
 Now, faced with political consequences of the action, Trump appears to be reconsidering.